Non-perturbative Lee-Wick gauge theory: Towards Confinement and RGE with strong couplings: Confinement BRST Invariance in Yang-Mills

 and

-We show the BRST-invariance of $S _ {\mt{inv} }$ by noting that the BRST transformation of the gauge field is just a gauge transformation of $A_{\mu }$ generated by $c_{a}$ or ${\bar c}_{a}$ .
+We show the BRST-invariance of $S _ {\mt{inv} }$ by noting that the BRST transformation of the gauge field is just a gauge transformation of $A^a_{\mu}$ generated by $c_{a}$ or ${\bar c}_{a}$ .
 Therefore, any gauge-invariant functionals of $F_{\mu \nu}$, like the first term in Eqn.~(\ref{F1}) gives $\delta L_f = 0.$ The second term in Eqn.~(\ref{F1}) gives $\delta(\frac{\xi}{2} (B^a) ^2) = 0$ from Eqn.~(\ref{eq:brst2}).
-For the third term in Eqn.~(\ref{F1}), the transformation of A$_{\mu} ^a$ cancels the transformation of $\bar{c}$ in the last term due to Eqs.~(\ref{eq:brst1}), leaving us with \be \delta(D^{ac} _{\mu} c^c) = D^{ac} _{\mu} \delta c^c + g f^{a b c} \delta A ^b_{\mu} c^c, \ee which is is equal to 0, using the properties of the covariant derivative and the \textit{Jacobi identity} (see Ref.~\cite{Peskin:1995ev}).
-The transformation of $c^{\sigma}$ is nilpotent, \be \delta(\partial_{\mu} c^{a}c^{b})=0\,, \ee while the transformation of $A^{\mu}$ is also nilpotent, \be \delta((D_{b}^{\mu})^a c^{b}) = 0\,. \ee Hence, the action in Eqn.~(\ref{F1}) is BRST-invariant.
+For the third term in Eqn.~(\ref{F1}), the transformation of A$_{\mu}^a$ cancels the transformation of $\bar{c}^a$ in the last term due to Eqs.~(\ref{eq:brst1}), leaving us with \be \delta(D^{ac} _{\mu} c^c) = D^{ac} _{\mu} \delta c^c + g f^{a b c} \delta A ^b_{\mu} c^c, \ee which is is equal to 0, using the properties of the covariant derivative and the \textit{Jacobi identity} (see Ref.~\cite{Peskin:1995ev}).
+The transformation of $c^{\sigma}$ is nilpotent, \be \delta(\partial_{\mu} c^{a}c^{b})=0\,, \ee while the transformation of $A^{a\mu}$ is also nilpotent, \be \delta((D_{b}^{\mu})^a c^{b}) = 0\,. \ee Hence, the action in Eqn.~(\ref{F1}) is BRST-invariant.

-Noting the fact that the only part of the ghost action which varies under the BRST transformations is that of the anti-ghost ($\bar{c} _{a}$), the central idea behind our proof of BRST-invariance is that we have chosen the BRST variation of the anti-ghost ($\bar{c} _{a}$) (see Eqs.~(\ref{eq:brst2})) to cancel the variation of the gauge-fixing term.
+Noting the fact that the only part of the ghost action which varies under the BRST transformations is that of the anti-ghost ($\bar{c} _{a}$), the central idea behind our proof of BRST-invariance is that we have chosen the BRST variation of the anti-ghost ($\bar{c}_{a}$) (see Eqs.~(\ref{eq:brst2})) to cancel the variation of the gauge-fixing term.

-It is not difficult to see that, in the limit of the non-local mass $M\rightarrow\infty$, the BRST transformations given in Eqn.(\ref{eq:brst1})-(\ref{eq:brst2}) become identical to those of the local case.
+It is not difficult to see that, in the limit of the mass scale $M\rightarrow\infty$, the BRST transformations given in Eqn.(\ref{eq:brst1})-(\ref{eq:brst2}) become identical to those of the Yang-Mills case.
 Formally, the confinement condition of Eqn.(\ref{eq:KO}) remains untouched as the effects of the non-locality, if present, are kept into the $u$ function.